ValRCS/RCS_Python/Git_Workflow.md

 * cd to Projectdirectory
 * git reset --hard SHA1 where SHA1 is SHA1 of the revision you want

+* git pull to get back to HEAD revision

 ### Various workflows: https://www.atlassian.com/git/tutorials/comparing-workflows